davekilian/primer/whatis.md

 One of the most beautiful yet surprising things about computing is that all these things really do, fundamentally boil down to running calculations.
 Computers were originally invented to automate the work of doing arithmetic for us, just like we described in this chapter, but then we discovered over time our computers could also do all this other stuff too &mdash; stuff our computers were never originally designed to do!
 Stuff that has changed the way we live.

-Yet, it's a bit too simplistic to redue something like streaming a YouTube video to "just a math problem."
-That hides a lot of what's going on &mdash; and a lot of the important discoveries we made along the way from the olden days to now.
+Yet, it's a bit too simplistic to reduce something like streaming a YouTube video to "just a math problem."
+That hides a lot of what's going on &mdash; and a lot of the important discoveries we've made since the olden days.
 That's the stuff this book is about.
-You should finish this book with a very good idea of how you get from programming a calculator to modern computing and all it entails.
+You'll finish this book with a very good idea of how you get from programming a calculator to modern computing.

 We'll get there, but first we have some more foundation to lay.
 Onward to the next chapter!